 During the 30s and 40s, with Italian coffee consumption declining (first due to import restrictions, then due to wartime scarcity), the Ideale coffee machine gave way to innovations by Francisco Illy and Achille Gaggia.

 In particular, in 1947, Gaggia’s hand-pumped espresso machines dominated the market.
 With these machines and muscular arms, you can create more pressure when brewing, which means that the coffee oil is also forced out during extraction.
-The result is the creamy golden luster that is an essential part of modern Espresso.
+The result is the creamy golden luster that is essential to modern Espresso.

 The social impact of machine innovations